SharePoint/sp-dev-docs/docs/sp-add-ins/update-add-in-web-components-in-sharepoint.md

 - Be familiar with [Update SharePoint Add-ins](update-sharepoint-add-ins.md) and the prerequisites and core concepts included in it.

-- This topic assumes that you have developed and tested the latest version of the add-in as described in the [Create and debug the new version as if it were a brand new add-in](update-sharepoint-add-ins.md#DebugFirst).
+- You have developed and tested the latest version of the add-in as described in the [Create and debug the new version as if it were a brand new add-in](update-sharepoint-add-ins.md#DebugFirst).

+<a name="UpdatingAppWeb"> </a>
 ## Update SharePoint components in the add-in web
-<a name="UpdatingAppWeb"> </a>

 All of the SharePoint components that are deployed to the add-in web are contained in **Web**-scoped Features in the add-in package.
 For that reason, updating these components is a matter of updating one or more of the Features.
-This process has not changed since SharePoint 2010 and is documented in [How to: Add Elements to an Existing Feature](http://msdn.microsoft.com/library/b007f419-e0d6-4e3a-a3ae-b8e448656d02%28Office.15%29.aspx) in the SharePoint 2010 SDK.
+This process has not changed since SharePoint 2010 and is documented in [Add Elements to an Existing Feature](http://msdn.microsoft.com/library/b007f419-e0d6-4e3a-a3ae-b8e448656d02%28Office.15%29.aspx) in the SharePoint 2010 SDK.

 Other articles in the [Upgrading Features](http://msdn.microsoft.com/library/e917f709-6491-4d50-adbe-2ab8f35da990%28Office.15%29.aspx) node may be helpful also, but consider that add-ins must not include custom code on the SharePoint server, so some aspects of Feature upgrading in SharePoint 2010 are not relevant to updating add-ins.
 For example, you can't use the [CustomUpgradeAction](http://msdn.microsoft.com/library/16a2182e-80aa-4184-8071-8f717ee5c572%28Office.15%29.aspx) element when you upgrade the Feature of a SharePoint Add-in.